The Bear's Island

 The Bear's Island (L'Île aux Ours) is a French animated television series produced by Pixibox and first aired in 1992.
-It was one of the first animated films which heavily involved computer animation.
+It was one of the first animated series which heavily involved computer animation.

 Plot

 Eddie is a white bear with a mask that lives on Rabbit's Island.
-One day little Ghost tells him that he is a bear and about the Island of the Bears.
-He leaves in a balloon with his friend Max (a rabbit) in search of the Bear's Island.
+One day a little ghost named OC tells him that he is a bear and about the Island of the Bears.
+He leaves in a balloon with his friend Max (a rabbit), and OC, in search of the Bear's Island.